apache/spark/docs/sql-ref-syntax-aux-show-partitions.md

 * **partition_spec**

     An optional parameter that specifies a comma separated list of key and value pairs for partitions.
-When specified, the partitions that match the partition spec are returned.
+When specified, the partitions that match the partition specification are returned.

     **Syntax:** `PARTITION ( partition_col_name = partition_col_val [ , ... ] )`